-Apple is now issuing beta versions of the next update to Sierra.
-While it was initially only available to registered Apple Developers (here's how to register as a beta tester), Apple has since made the update available to public beta testers.
+Apple is likely to start issuing beta versions of the next update to Sierra soon.
+It will initially only be available to registered Apple Developers (here's how to register as a beta tester), and then Apple may make the update available to public beta testers.

 macOS Sierra features

 What's new in macOS Sierra?

 Auto Unlock with Apple Watch